gauniverseorg/ga-docs/docs/Tutorials/mobile-apps.md

 Locate the 'Generate Mobile App' section in the settings area of GA_Universe.
 Remember, you can only generate one mobile app at a time.
 Here’s how to start:

 Choose the action you wish to perform - either editing an existing app or building a new one.
-If you are building a new app click on the "+ Create New" button in the top
+If you are building a new app click on the "+ Create New" button on the top

 Or if you editing one please click on the pen icon under the actions section.